-If an employee is not satisfied with the outcome of Stages 1 and 2 of the process or if they reasonably believe that they would be victimised if they followed the process outlined above, they may consider contacting one of the following:
+If an individual is not satisfied with the outcome of Stages 1 and 2 of the process or if they reasonably believe that they would be victimised if they followed the process outlined above, they may consider contacting one of the following:

 - Trade Union

-- UNISON's Whistleblowing Helpline 0800-597 9750

 - their local Council member (if they live within the District)

-- Audit Commission

-- Financial Service Authority

 - relevant professional body or regulatory organisation

 - a solicitor

 - the Police

 - their Member of Parliament

 - the Health & Safety Executive

 - Citizen Advice Bureau

 - a solicitor

-- Public Concern at Work, an independent charity offering specialist legal advice on disclosures (0207 - 404 6609)
+- Public Concern at Work, an independent charity offering specialist legal advice on disclosures (0207 404 6609)

-If advice is sought from a third party the employee is requested to discuss the matter discreetly as the Disclosure may have legal implications: defamation; slander; libel etc
+If advice is sought from a third party the employee is requested to discuss the matter discreetly as the Disclosure may have legal implications: defamation; slander; libel etc appropriate.
+The identity of the employee making the Disclosure will not be revealed in the summary report.